-We propose a gradient descent ascent algorithm in order to approximate $\hat{\pi}$ a solution of the optimization problem $\eqref{eq:min_max_expectation_appendix}$.
+Due to the min-max formulation of Problem \eqref{app-eq:min_max_expectation}, a descent-ascent strategy is a natural way to solve this optimization problem.
 At each iteration, our method runs multiple stochastic gradient ascent steps to estimate the solution of the inner maximization problem.
-Thanks to this estimation, we can approximate the gradient of the function $h \mapsto W(\alpha(h), \beta)$ that we wish to minimize.
+Thanks to this estimation, we can approximate the gradient of the function $h \mapsto W(\hat{\alpha}(h), \hat{\beta})$ that we wish to minimize.
 We now go into the detail of our stochastic descent-ascent optimization procedure.